• Skip to primary navigation

 • 3 green cardamom pods slightly crushed

-• 1 teaspoon black mustard seeds use yellow for milder flavour
+• 1 tsp black mustard seeds use yellow for milder flavour

 • 1 onion diced